WonkyStar/nzk-sketch/README.md

 ## TODO

-* Add maxWidth and maxHeight options to the export method
 * Automatically adapt to the container size if it changes after the first page load.
 * `addTemplate`: New method to allow for adding one or more template images and specify if each image should be included in the exported drawing.
 * FIX fill tool when opacity is less than 1.0